On-Air Now

 Listen Live

-760 WJR‘s Lomas Brown and Sean Baligian are bringing all things Detroit sports to you!
-Tune in weeknights for highlights and opinions on top happenings from the world of sports, with focus on your Detroit Tigers, Red Wings, Lions, Panthers, Pistons, Motor City FC, MSU Spartans, and more!
+760 WJR‘s Lomas Brown and Anthony Bellino bring all things Detroit sports to you!
+Tune in weeknights for highlights and opinions on top happenings from the world of sports, with focus on your Detroit Tigers, Red Wings, Lions, Panthers, Pistons, Detroit City FC, MSU Spartans, and more!
 Catch “SportsWrap” weeknights at 6 p.m. on 760 WJR, or on-demand wherever you get your podcasts.

 PODCASTS: